kevinkawchak/cancer-automated/README.md

 pyyaml>=6.0.0
 ```

 The core daily-deliverable engine runs on the Python standard library so the lint-and-format and test CI jobs stay green without heavy installs.
-Every heavy or optional dependency is imported through a try/except guard in the module that uses it, so the package remains importable when the dependency is absent.
 See [requirements.txt](requirements.txt) for the full optional list (agentic backends, ingestion libraries, and simulation backends).

 ## Related Repositories